lightning/bolts/02-peer-protocol.md

     to the ordering of the commitment transaction (see [BOLT #3](03-transactions.md#transaction-input-and-output-ordering)).
   - if it has not recently received a message from the remote node:
       - SHOULD use `ping` and await the reply `pong` before sending `commitment_signed`.
-  - MUST send a `commitsigs` for each splice in progress, in increasing feerate order.
+  - MUST send a `commitsigs` for each splice awaiting confirmation, in increasing feerate order.

 A receiving node:
   - once all pending updates are applied: